MichaelBurge/michaelburge.github.io/_posts/2017-09-10-injecting-shellcode-to-speed-up-amazon-redshift.markdown

 long custom_main() { return ((shellcode_t)0x400000)(); }
 {% endhighlight %}

 Here, `custom_main` is our intended entry point.
 It calls the function at absolute address `0x400000` and passes the return value along.

-We want to map `y` at that address for this to work.
+My `python` happens to have its own entry point at `0x49d9b0`, which is somewhat close to the desired absolute address.
+If it overlapped `0x400000`, we would not easily be able to use Python for our loader.
+In such a case, we could recompile `python` with a different absolute address or use a loader written in C. See [mmap-test.c](https://github.com/MichaelBurge/redshift-shellcode/blob/master/mmap-test.c) in the Github repository for an example of a loader written in C.

+Since there's no conflict, here's how to use `mmap` to assign our shellcode to a specific location in virtual memory:
 {% highlight python %}
 from ctypes import (CDLL, c_long, c_char_p, c_void_p, memmove, cast, CFUNCTYPE, c_uint64, Structure, c_int, c_char, create_string_buffer)